-The Hearings Officer finds that if the proposal is approved it will not increase the number of vehicle trips above those generated by uses and development allowed byright on the Subject Property.
-The Hearings Officer was persuaded by the PBOT analysis which resulted in a conclusion that the proposal will not create transportation impacts and because the project has been designed to meet applicable development standards.
+The Hearings Officer found, as does the City Council, that if the proposal is approved it will not increase the number of vehicle trips above those generated by uses and development allowed by-right on the Subject Property.
+The City Council is persuaded by the PBOT analysis which resulted in a conclusion that the proposal will not create transportation impacts and because the project has been designed to meet applicable development standards.

-The Hearings Officer finds the overall residential appearance and function of the area will not be significantly lessened if the proposal, in this case, is approved.
-The Hearings Officer finds the intensity and scale of the proposed use of the Subject Property will not significantly impact the surrounding area.
+The City Council finds the overall residential appearance and function of the area will not be significantly lessened if the proposed use is approved.
+The City Council finds the intensity and scale of the proposed use of the Subject Property will not significantly impact the surrounding area.